QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 ## 5. Conclusion

-We built a complete, reproducible cybersecurity data-science pipeline that takes raw NSL-KDD text files all the way through a normalized relational database, exploratory analysis, and four supervised models.
+I built a complete, reproducible cybersecurity data-science pipeline that takes raw NSL-KDD text files all the way through a normalized relational database, exploratory analysis, and four supervised models.
 Our best model reaches F1 = 0.793 and AUC = 0.962